dfarre/bdd-coder/README.md

 1. A `decorators` module, to be employed as shown in tests/test_decorators.py
 2. A `coders` package that allows to make a tester package blueprint from user story specifications in YAML files - see tests/example_specs.
+Then you just implement the methods defined and the test suite is done.